cunnie/writings/NaNoWriMo.md

 when he touched down.
 The car rental desks had already closed, so he took a cab to the Regency Fairbanks Hotel, a hotel whose most compelling characteristic was the low price of its single room.

+The hotel was modest and clean.
+It was a step above a hostel — each room had their own bathroom, but it was a shower, not a tub, and the shower stall was plastic rather than tiled.
+Didn't matter: plastic was as efficient as tile when it came to preventing water leaks, especially when one didn't have to worry about crumbling grout.

+He slept late — it was 8am, and the sun had already risen, when he woke.
+He opened the curtains and he had to admit that the mountains in the background made a very impressive view.
+He also noticed that it was cold, and apparently the management decided to save money by keeping the heat as low as possible.
+Easily remedied: he'd wear an undershirt as well as a sweater.

+He opened his suitcase and knew he was not equipped for this weather — he needed some shopping before he set off.
+He stopped in a clothing store which seemed to cater to locals, and after spending a couple of hundred dollars came out with enough to keep him warm for the car-ride down and for sleeping in an abandoned building with no heating.
+And water, too.
+And some jerky — when hungry, jerky works in a pinch.

+Dressed in his new clothes, he took a cab back to the airport where he rented a 4WD and headed down Route 3 to the Ballistic Missile Early Warning System site.
+The drive was uneventful.
+He saw the massive radio dishes from miles away, and there was a security guard at the checkpoint.

+The interaction was minimal: The security guard asked for his license, took a picture of it with his cellphone, and asked what he was doing here.

+"I'm doing some maintenance on Building 57; I hope to be out of here within a day."

+"Be careful: the buildings are old and not up to code."

+"I'll be careful," said Max.

+The security guard let him through, and Max drove to the closest building with a massive radio dish on top.
+The great thing about working in an abandoned
+building: easy parking.
+He parked in front and panicked when the door was locked, only to discover that it had been stuck, and he merely needed to provide enough force to open it.

+_Congratulations, Dr. Max,_ he said to himself, _first challenge successfully overcome_.

+He went into the building.
+Although it was a 2 story building from the outside, he could see that inside it was one floor with a double-high ceiling.
+Although there was a fair amount of dust, everything looked pristine.
+He felt a level of excitement in him as he hunted for the manuals.
+The seventies was a high point in computer documentation: for one thing, it was written for engineers, not for the lay user, so it could afford to be both concise and precise.
+Secondly, printing was difficult, so more effort was put into making sure everything was correct before sending it to the printer.
+Also the old documentation reminded him of his youth, when he started out: he remembered many late nights poring over the manuals like some ancient wizard studying a foreign text, hoping to find the nugget of information he needed.